What your child’s drawings are telling you

 But if you do see something in this list that relates to your child’s behaviour, remember to ask your child what the drawing means before jumping to conclusions.
 Then with all the information, you can help shape your child and encourage them to express their fears, desires and needs more fully and help reassure them in that process.
 Drawing and painting can be a wonderful way to help your child process, grow and mature through difficult circumstances, perceived or real.

 If you would like help in this area, consult a local art therapist or psychologist.
-Or if you simply want to encourage your child’s drawing abilities, search for art classes for kids in your area or try one of my online art courses for kids.
+Or if you simply want to encourage your child’s drawing abilities, search for art classes for kids in your area or try one of my online art courses for kids listed below.